 We regularly represent clients on all continents.
-Among our clients are many of the world’s largest aerospace companies, including aircraft, engine, and component manufacturers; top cities and airports; major air carriers; new entrants; charter operators; cargo carriers; foreign air carriers; large repair stations; international banks; the largest computer reservations systems and Internet travel distributor; and leasing companies and brokers.
-We act as general counsel to established US and international airlines and to newer carriers in Eastern Europe, South America and Asia, and handle specific assignments from spare parts consignment agreements to litigation.
+Among our clients are many of the world’s largest aerospace companies, including aircraft, engine, and component manufacturers, top cities and airports, major air carriers, new entrants, charter operators, cargo carriers, foreign air carriers, large repair stations, international banks, the largest computer reservations systems and Internet travel distributor, and leasing companies and brokers.
+We act as general counsel to established U.S. and foreign airlines and to newer carriers in Eastern Europe, South America and Asia, and handle specific assignments from spare parts consignment agreements to litigation.
 Our broad range of capabilities in aviation include:

 We have experience in virtually all matters related to airport security.
 Prior to 9/11, we represented almost every major security company providing services at airports in the U.S. With airline and airport security concerns paramount in the wake of 9/11, our Firm has taken the lead on advising a wide variety of aviation clients on legislation, regulation, and litigation involving security.